sanskrit/raw_etexts_english/blogs/manasataramgini/2018-12-01_the-mae1b985galacarae1b987am-of-the-manasollasa.md

 +++
-title = "The maṅgalācaraṇam of thexa0Mānasollāsa"
+title = "The maṅgalācaraṇam of the Mānasollāsa"

 +++
 [In PDF